202Forever/share-my-week/README.md

 > Run Maven install when pom.xml changes

 #### Building JavaScript Client

-If the .jsx files are modified (by you or Structor), you'll need to rebuild the scripts:
+If the .jsx files are modified (by you or Structor), you'll need to rebuild the scripts using package.json in resources/static/js/:

 ```sh
 $ npm run build-client